 What is a Marine Engineer?

-A marine engineer is someone who designs, builds, tests and repairs ships, boats, underwater craft, offshore platforms, and drilling equipment.
-They often work closely with naval architects to design everything from small yachts and fishing boats to submarines and aircraft carriers.
+Marine engineers often work closely with naval architects to design everything from small yachts and fishing boats, to submarines and aircraft carriers.

 What does a Marine Engineer do?

-A marine engineer (or ship engineer), works in researching, developing, and constructing new marine vessels and their component parts.
-This includes creating blueprints, designing engines and propulsion systems, testing prototypes, and supervising the construction of full size ships.
+A marine engineer works in researching, developing, and constructing new marine vessels and their component parts.
+This includes creating blueprints, designing engines and propulsion systems, testing prototypes, and supervising the construction of full sized ships.

 Marine engineers can choose to work on certain types of vessels (for example, passenger boats, sailboats, cruise ships, submarines, or military battleships and aircraft carriers).
-He or she often oversees the construction of prototypes and helps to test and tweak finished boats.
+They often oversee the construction of prototypes and help to test and tweak finished boats.

 Marine engineers are responsible for designing on-board systems such as: